DreymaR/BigBagKbdTrixPKL/Layouts/System/README.md

 ---------------------------------
 - The System layout is a passthrough layout, to use EPKL together with the current OS layout.
 - It allows all keys to simply use their underlying Windows system layout mappings.
-- It still allows EPKL bells-and-whistles like [Extend][BB_Ext] and sticky mods.
+- It still allows EPKL bells-and-whistles like [Extend][BB_Ext], Compose and sticky mods.
 - This should be quite unintrusive, but of course you won't get the eD symbol layers and dead keys.
-- You could still add mappings to single keys as desired, for instance locale letters and/or Compose.
+- You could still add mappings to single keys as desired, for instance locale letters and a Compose key.
-- If your system layout contains Wide and/or Angle mods, the mapSC_Extend setting will need adjusting.
+- If your system layout contains Wide and/or Angle mods, the mapSC_Extend setting will need adjusting for Extend.
 - You may have to refresh EPKL whenever you change the underlying system layout.